ff6347/ff6347.github.io/teaching/index.md

 <!-- hidden labyrinth -->
 <iframe src="https://player.vimeo.com/video/122587435?loop=1" width="500" height="232" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 </div>
 <div class="clear-float">
 </div>

+You can see the whole documentation of the seminar [here](https://interface.fh-potsdam.de/eingabe-ausgabe/).

 ----

 ## Knowledge Exchange Group

 <img src="{{site.baseurl}}assets/images/teaching/keg.png">
 The K.E.G. is not a seminar like the others.
 It is a platform for students to teach other students.
 During their work on their projects some students reach an expertise in specific niche fields of technology that can't be thought by us during a semester.
 "The Knowledge Exchange Group" is the place where these students get guidance to prepare a workshops on a specific topic.
-Since autumn 2015 we had workshops about the JavaScript taskrunner Gulp, the service Firebase, parametrical modeling in Rhino using Grasshopper, web development with React, application development with Swift and interactive 3D graphics in the Browser with WebGL.
+Since autumn 2015 we had workshops about the JavaScript task runner Gulp, the service Firebase, parametrical modeling in Rhino using Grasshopper, web development with React, application development with Swift and interactive 3D graphics in the Browser with WebGL.
 Each workshop was designed for a whole day and took place in the Interface Lab.

 ----